 Washington Workforce Analytics (WWA) FAQs

 Washington Workforce Analytics (WWA) is a reporting solution built for the new Enterprise Data Warehouse (EDW).
-It will replace the current HRMS Business Warehouse/Business Intelligence (BW/BI) reporting system.
+It replaced the current HRMS Business Warehouse/Business Intelligence (BW/BI) reporting system in January 2018.

 SAP Web Intelligence (WebI) reports and queries are referred to as ‘documents’ or web intelligence documents (WID files).
 A WebI document includes a query/report and related objects/formulas/variables.